• Skip to main content

 Brazil $ 75.00

-If you do plan on bringing your pet with you, make sure you follow TSA’s pet policy and have an approved Pet Carrier that conforms to Delta’s pet policy.
+If you do plan on bringing your pet with you, make sure you follow TSA’s pet policy and have an airline-approved Pet Carrier that conforms to Delta’s pet policy.

 There are certain items that are considered dangerous and classified as hazardous materials.
-Dangerous goods are prohibited from both your carry-on and checked bag on all flights.
-These rules are not specific to any airline and are mandated by the Federal Aviation Administration.
+Dangerous goods are prohibited from both your carry-on and checked baggage on all flights.
+The rules for these items are not specific to any airline and are mandated by the Federal Aviation Administration.

 • Aerosol products (such as cooking spray or anti-static spray)